pre-commit/pre-commit-hooks/README.md

   the docstring.
 - `check-json` - Attempts to load all json files to verify syntax.
 - `check-merge-conflict` - Check for files that contain merge conflict strings.
+- `check-symlinks` - Checks for symlinks which do not point to anything.
 - `check-xml` - Attempts to load all xml files to verify syntax.
 - `check-yaml` - Attempts to load all yaml files to verify syntax.
 - `debug-statements` - Check for pdb / ipdb / pudb statements in code.